crumblbee/pacifist-gog/00-dirt-age.md

 ![Eight storage graves off to the side of the partially spawn-proofed spawn-platform.
 Four of them are covered with draconic-placed skulls, the other four are covered with draconic-placed dirt](assets/unsophisticated-storage.png)

 You will likely not be able to do this within a single day, so while there are still valid spawn-locations you must keep idling in the void at night and during thunderstorms.
-You can also plan ahead and start building the foundation of your mob farm, skipping spawn-proofing some blocks.
+You can also plan ahead and start building the foundation of your spawn chambers, which skips spawn-proofing some blocks.

-### Early Mob Farm
+### Early Spawn Chambers
-Our mob-farm has the following requirements:
+Our spawn-chambers have the following requirements:

 - Able to spawn skeletons
 - Physically isolated spawn-chambers, to avoid mobs hurting each other
-- Able to extract any singular mob from the farm without extracting any other mob
+- Able to extract any singular mob from the chambers without extracting any other mob

 The following design is provably optimal, in the sense of minimising the amount of dirt required.
-A top-down perspective of the farm: `██`=Dirt, `{}`=SpawnLocation:
+A top-down perspective of the chambers: `██`=Dirt, `{}`=SpawnLocation:

 ```
   ██  ██  ██  ██  ██  ██  ██  ██  ██  ██